-4.4 Likely Evolution of the Environment in the Absence of a new Plan and associated Material Alterations
+4.4 Likely Evolution of the Environment in the Absence of a new Plan

 In the absence of a new Local Area Plan, the framework for development across the Plan area would be provided by the Development Plan and other related documents.
 There would be no Local Area Plan to provide additional detail beyond that provided already through the existing planning framework as how to achieve sustainable development and environmental protection and management in the town.